-On May 22, 2019, we declared a cash dividend of \$0.48 per share of common stock, payable on July 24, 2019 to holders of record as of the close of business on July 5, 2019.
+On May 26, 2020, we declared a cash dividend of \$0.48 per share of common stock, payable on July 29, 2020 to holders of record as of the close of business on July 10, 2020.

-As of April 26, 2019, our Board of Directors had authorized the repurchase of up to \$13.6 billion of our common stock under our stock repurchase program.
+As of April 24, 2020, our Board of Directors had authorized the repurchase of up to \$13.6 billion of our common stock under our stock repurchase program.
 Under this program, we may purchase shares of our outstanding common stock through solicited or unsolicited transactions in the open market, in privately negotiated transactions, through accelerated share repurchase programs, pursuant to a Rule 10b5-1 plan or in such other manner as deemed appropriate by our management.
 The stock repurchase program may be suspended or discontinued at any time.
-Since the May 13, 2003 inception of this program through April 26, 2019, we repurchased a total of 313 million shares of our common stock at an average price of \$37.46 per share, for an aggregate purchase price of \$11.7 billion.
-As of April 26, 2019, the remaining authorized amount for stock repurchases under this program was \$1.9 billion.
+Since the May 13, 2003 inception of this program through April 24, 2020, we repurchased a total of 338 million shares of our common stock at an average price of \$38.86 per share, for an aggregate purchase price of \$13.1 billion.
+As of April 24, 2020, the remaining authorized amount for stock repurchases under this program was \$0.5 billion.

+During the first quarter of fiscal 2021, we announced the suspension of our stock repurchases to strengthen our liquidity position given the uncertainty surrounding the overall impact of the ongoing COVID-19 pandemic.
 The timing and amount of stock repurchase transactions and future dividends will depend on market conditions, corporate business and financial considerations and regulatory requirements.